-It may be difficult to focus on the future when you want to spend your hard-earned money as it is deposited into your account, but when you have your goals in mind, it is easier to get motivated to save.
+It may be difficult to focus on the future when you want to spend your hard-earned money as it is deposited into your account, especially if you’re working as a freelancer or are between jobs and paychecks aren’t very consistent.
+If you set financial goals and keep them in mind, it is easier to get motivated to save.
 If you set goals for your savings, you can also set up rewards for yourself, like splurging on dinner at the new restaurant in town or making the purchase you have been waiting months for.
 It all comes down to planning and scheduling, so while you are working hard, be sure to reward yourself for hitting your savings goals.

 2. Utilize apps

 With today’s technology, apps can do the heavy lifting when it comes to automating savings and cashflows.
 Make sure your notifications are turned on – as annoying as these can be, they come in handy if there are any hidden fees or charges placed on your account!
 Apps like Mint, Mobills, Monefy, and Wally are also great for automatically depositing money into your savings account and letting you know when you get too close to your set budget in specific categories.